 Search high and low to find scholarships that pertain to your child’s talents, interests, or background.
 Here are four databases to help make your search easier:

 Unlike grants, most scholarships will require students to prove their candidacy, although this typically means you’ll have to write an essay on a specific topic.
-When applying for multiple scholarships, it’s important to stay organized and keep track of deadlines and requirements.
+When applying for multiple scholarships, staying organized and keeping track of deadlines and requirements is important.

 Scholarships, Grants, and the Cost of Attendance

 The primary factor that will limit the number of scholarships and grants your child can receive is his or her school’s Cost of Attendance.
 A school’s Cost of Attendance is the total amount it will cost a student to attend for the academic year.

 The cost of attendance includes: